-The Public Religion Research Institute included the following points in a report published in September 2012:
+The Public Religion Research Institute included the following points about the Fox News Channel in a report published in September 2012:

 When a YMCA and local police department in St. Paul, Minn. partnered to give young Muslim girls a once-a-week hour-long swim lesson during which the facility would be closed to men, Fox proclaimed, “Sharia law is now changing everything.”

 On October 8, 2014, Fox News host Greta Van Susteren issued an on-air challenge, stating: “So here’s my offer.
 I will give any Muslim leader of national or international stature the platform right here ‘On the Record’ to condemn Islamic extremism and to make a call to arms of every Muslim leader of every mosque to do the same.
 Condemn Islamic extremism.”